Vanessa Bryant's Heartbreaking Speech at Memorial for Kobe and Gianna Brings Audience to Tears

 Vanessa said Gianna loved swimming, singing along with hit songs, baking cookies and watching “Survivor” and NBA games with her father.

-She says the 13-year-old loved basketball so much she even offered the boys’ school team advice.
-Vanessa predicted that Gianna could have become “the best player in the WNBA.”
+She said the 13-year-old loved basketball so much she even offered the boys’ school team advice.
+Vanessa predicted that Gianna could have become “the best player in the WNBA,” which the audience cheered.

 In a crowd that included stars like Jennifer Lopez, Beyonce, Magic Johnson and Alex Rodriguez, Bryant spoke haltingly at times, emotion building in her voice as she carried on.